christopherzc/christopherzc.github.io/_pages/about.md

 In otherwords, I want AI to do my laundry and help me write.
 Not do the writing for me while I do my laundry.

 Prior to this, I did my Master's at the Georgia Institute of Technology under the guidance of Dr. Thad Starner and Dr. Mark Riedl.
-While I was not fortunate enough to have the bandwidth to do research with him, I also served as the Head Graduate Teaching Assistant for Dr. Thomas Ploetz, who in turn served as an amazing mentor as well.
+While I was not fortunate enough to have the bandwidth to do research with him, I also served as the Head Graduate Teaching Assistant for Dr. Thomas Ploetz, who was an amazing mentor in turn as well.

 ## Research Highlights: